shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 The presence of the main and auxiliary computers (I/O) fills up space.
 IBM realizes that this is a barrier for small institution.
 They create a set of 3 computers that is fundamentally the same.
 The 3 machine have the same architecture (but with difference performace).
 Now, we have compatibility.
 This drives adoption of computers and standardization.

+Later, we will see the minituraization of computers with the invention of transistors.
+70s:
 Eventually, computers become fast enough that one person running one program does not maximize the resource use.

 MIT produces an opearting system which allows many users to submit their programs (using terminals/IO) --> Bell Labs.
+(Multics)

 Development runs poorly --> Bell Labs quits.

-Later, we will see the minituraization of computers with the invention of transistors.
+A few programmers at the lab developed a smaller version and called it **Unix**.
+It's written in **C**, also developed at Bell Labs.

+Late  70s: we have personal computers. we can buy the parts and build one at home.
+Computers are affordable (but still expensive).

+Proposal: Cities and towns purchase computers, and users could plug in a terminal at home (much like a utility).
+Internet? --> this is why we study history (what's old is new)

+This proposal is thrown out with development of personal computers: miniturization and mass production of computers